 WRTH’s team of noted DXers from around the world curate frequencies and broadcaster information by region; while I’m not sure how they orchestrate all of this, the end result is truly a symphony of radio information.
 In addition to broadcaster listings, WRTH’s radio reviews, feature articles, and annual HF report make for excellent reading.

 But the WRTH isn’t just a frequency guide: the publication always devotes the first sixty or so pages to articles relating to various aspects of the radio hobby.
 Following, I offer a quick overview of these.

 The first article always features a WRTH contributor: this year, they feature Kai Ludwig who is their contributor for Germany.
 His lifelong passion for international broadcasting started in what was then East Germany–he watched with interest as the broadcasting world change around him as the Iron Curtain fell.

 The second set of articles is always my favorite: WRTH receiver reviews.

 The final article–a tradition–is the WRTH HF propagation report/forecast by Ulf-Peter Hoppe.
-Always an informative read (despite the fact we’re heading into a solar minimum).
+Always an informative read despite the fact we’re in a solar low!

-The 71st is another fantastic edition of the World Radio TV Handbook.
-I’ve never been disappointed with WRTH, in truth.
+The 73rd is another fantastic edition of the World Radio TV Handbook.
+As I say every year, I’ve never been disappointed with WRTH.
 Their publishing standards are such that the quality of their reviews, their writing, and (most importantly) their broadcast listings are simply unparalleled.